TheChiefMeat/Restica/README.md

 Ensure that [Restic](https://github.com/restic/restic) is available in your PATH directory.

-Simple download the .zip file for your operating system from the [latest release page](https://github.com/TheChiefMeat/Restica/releases/latest) and unzip the program to a folder of your choice.
+Simply download the .zip file for your operating system from the [latest release page](https://github.com/TheChiefMeat/Restica/releases/latest) and unzip the program to a folder of your choice.

 ## Install From Source